Macherla

 Macherla is a town in Palnadu district of the Indian state of Andhra Pradesh.
 It is the headquarters of Macherla mandal in Gurazala revenue division.

 History

 Macherla is capital of the region Palnadu.
 The name Macherla originated from Mahadevi Cherla.
 This town is in the heart of Palnadu, and has a history of over a thousand years.
 The famous battle Palnati Yudhdham (War of Palnadu) took place between Macherla and Gurazala between 1176 AD – 1182 AD.
 The Palnadu Battle is also called the Andhra Mahabharatam because of several similarities.
-The town is renowned for the Chennakesava Swamy temple built here during the reign of the Haihaya Kings.
-Palanati Brahmanaidu is from velama community and the minister to Haihaya kings, who tried to abolish the caste system by "Chapa Koodu" or "Sahapankthi Bhojanalu" in the 12th century.
+The town is renowned for the Chennakesava Swamy temple built here during the reign of the Haihaya (clan of Yadavs) Kings.
+Brahmanaidu is the minister to Haihaya kings, who tried to abolish the caste system by "Chapa Koodu" or "Sahapankthi Bhojanalu" in the 12th century.